A dad’s anguish outside Texas school while shooting unfolded | WTOP News

 An open door had let him in.
 A locked door kept him in, and law enforcement out.

-Police didn’t breach the classroom faster because the commander inside the building — the school district’s police chief, Pete Arredondo — believed the situation had morphed from an active shooting to a hostage situation, said Steven McCraw, the head of the Texas Department of Public Safety.
+Police didn’t breach the classroom faster because the commander inside the building — the school district’s police chief, Pete Arredondo — believed the situation had morphed from an active shooting to a hostage situation, said McCraw, of the Texas Department of Public Safety.

 Officers from other agencies urged the school police chief to let them move in because children were in danger, according to two law enforcement officials who spoke on condition of anonymity because they had not been authorized to discuss the investigation publicly.
 McCraw said gunfire was “sporadic” for much of the time that officers waited in the hallway and that investigators do not know if children died during that time.

-Note: This story was first published on May 30, 2022 and was updated on May 31, 2022.
-The Associated Press previously reported, citing the head of the state Department of Public Safety, that a teacher who propped open a door at the school left the door ajar.
-On May 31, the department said investigators determined that the teacher had propped the door open with a rock, but then removed the rock and closed the door when she realized there was a shooter on campus.
-Investigators said the door did not lock.